 Installing the Wazuh indexer using the assisted installation method

-Install and configure the Wazuh indexer as a single-node or multi-node cluster using the assisted installation method.
+Install and configure the Wazuh indexer as a single-node or multi-node cluster on a 64-bit (x86_64/AMD64 or AARCH64/ARM64) architecture using the assisted installation method.
 The Wazuh indexer is a highly scalable full-text search engine.
 It offers advanced security, alerting, index management, deep performance analysis, and several other features.

 Wazuh indexer cluster installation